2kQuang/Shop_Fashion/README.md

 # Build files and start development mode

 Build files and make them ready for your production environment.
-You will get the files in the `dist` folder.
+You will get the files in the `docs` folder.
 Beside, it will automatically launch your default web browser to display the current coding, and watch for changes in the "src" folder
 Minify images and Lint check will run also.